InnovateForVegas/innovateforvegas.github.io/README.md

-# innovateforvegas.github.io
+# Innovate for Vegas Foundation Hosted Pages Site

-Foundation Website via GitHub (Initiative-leaning)
+This is a repository for the GitHub Pages elements for the main Innovate for Vegas Foundation website.